hdtodd/DECSYSTEM-20-on-Raspberry-Pi/00Install-Guide.md

 ### Getting Comfortable

 Note that TOPS-20 commands and guide words are **not** case sensitive:  `VdIr`, `VDIR`, and `vdir` all print a verbose directory.
+And control characters are generally represented with an `^` character before them, but type them by holding down the "CONTROL" or "CTRL" button and typing the character.
+So `^E` means hold down CONTROL and type `E`.

 Many commands offer guidewords and command word completion, and most accept abbreviated commands.  "?" lists the alternatives at that point in a command, and [ESC key] offers command completion.
 You'll see that below, for example: "$wor ?" shows what you can enter as allowed sizes for the account's working storage, and "$$wor inf[ESC]" completed to "infINITY".
 Using those keys can help guide you through completing most commands.
-TOPS-20 commands are generally not senstive to case, so you can use capital letters or lower-case letters.
-And control characters are generally represented with an `^` character before them, but type them by holding down the "CONTROL" or "CTRL" button and typing the character.
-So `^E` means hold down CONTROL and type `E`.

 Following MRC's advice, create a personal account for yourself and give it access to privileges.
 Log in as OPERATOR, and then:
 <sub>